hpssjellis/my-examples-for-the-arduino-portentaH7/m09-Tensoflow/README.md

 ```

+3. [a03-eloquentTineML-from-github.ino](a03-eloquentTineML-from-github.ino) Uses the new EloquentTinyML from the github.
+Need to manually update the library manually.

+.

+.

 Note: The [tflite-models](tflite-models) folder has several models that have not yet been tried on the Portenta.
 These may get deleted

 3. [lite-for-arduino](lite-for-arduino) This folder actually has the converted to header file TensorflowLite pre-compiled models.
 Presently untested so proceed with caution.